Post Weight Loss Body Contouring

 - Higher Complication Rates.

-If you have any questions about body contouring surgery or would like to schedule a post weight loss consultation with Dr. Rai serving Dallas, Texas, please call or email The Cosmetic Surgical Center.
+If you have any questions about body contouring surgery after large weight loss, or would like to schedule a post weight loss surgical consultation with Dr. Rai, please call or email The Cosmetic Surgical Center.
+We proudly serve patients in the Dallas-Fort Worth Metroplex area of Texas.